SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Again, you also need to specify who is going to spend the cUSD token.
 In this case it's the address stored in kit.defaultAccount.
 It returns the result for error handling if there is.

-Up next we create an asynchronous function called getBalance which we use in getting cUSD of the user and displaying it on the navbar we create in our html file.
+Up next we create an asynchronous function called getBalance which we use in getting cUSD of the user and displaying it on the navbar we created in our html file.
 ```js
   // gets the balance of the connected account
 const getBalance = async function () {